microsoft/azurechat/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://aka.ms/anzappazurechatgpt)

-Click on the Deploy to Azure button and configure your settings in the Azure Portal as described in the [Environment variables](#🔑-environment-variables) section.
+Click on the Deploy to Azure button and configure your settings in the Azure Portal as described in the [Environment variables](#-environment-variables) section.
+After deploying, you need to fork the repository and then deploy your app using GitHub Actions, as described in [Deploy to Azure - GitHub Actions](#%EF%B8%8F-deploy-to-azure---github-actions).

-Please see the [section below](#🪪-add-an-identity-provider) for important information about adding authentication to your app.
+Please see the [section below](#-add-an-identity-provider) for important information about adding authentication to your app.

 # 👨🏻‍💻 Run from your local machine